FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: Abstract

 \section{Abstract}

-Text-to-image (T2I) models excel on single-entity prompts but struggle with multi-subject descriptions, often showing attribute leakage, identity entanglement, and subject omissions.
-We introduce the first theoretical framework with a principled, optimizable objective for steering sampling dynamics toward multi-subject fidelity.
-Viewing flow matching (FM) through stochastic optimal control (SOC), we formulate subject disentanglement as control over a trained FM sampler.
-This yields two architecture-agnostic algorithms: (i) a training-free test-time controller that perturbs the base velocity with a single-pass update, and (ii) Adjoint Matching, a lightweight fine-tuning rule that regresses a control network to a backward adjoint signal while preserving base-model capabilities.
+Text-to-image (T2I) models excel on single-entity prompts but struggle with multi-entity scenes, often exhibiting attribute leakage, identity entanglement, and subject omissions.
+We present a principled theoretical framework that steers sampling toward multi-subject fidelity by casting flow matching (FM) as stochastic optimal control (SOC), yielding a single hyperparameter controlled trade-off between fidelity and object-centric state separation / binding consistency.
+Within this framework, we derive two architecture-agnostic algorithms: (i) a training-free test-time controller that perturbs the base velocity with a single-pass update, and (ii) \emph{Adjoint Matching}, a lightweight fine-tuning rule that regresses a control network to a backward adjoint signal.
 The same formulation unifies prior attention heuristics, extends to diffusion models via a flow–diffusion correspondence, and provides the first fine-tuning route explicitly designed for multi-subject fidelity.
-Empirically, on Stable Diffusion 3.5, FLUX, and Stable Diffusion XL, both algorithms consistently improve multi-subject alignment while maintaining base-model style.
-Test-time control runs efficiently on commodity GPUs, and fine-tuned controllers trained on limited prompts generalize to unseen ones.
-We further highlight \textsc{FOCUS} (Flow Optimal Control for Unentangled Subjects), which achieves state-of-the-art multi-subject fidelity across models.
+In addition, we also introduce \textsc{FOCUS} (Flow Optimal Control for Unentangled Subjects), a probabilistic attention-binding objective compatible with both algorithms.
+Empirically, on Stable Diffusion~3.5 and FLUX.1, both algorithms consistently improve multi-subject alignment while maintaining base-model style; test-time control runs efficiently on commodity GPUs, and fine-tuned models generalize to unseen prompts.